tobozo/ESP32-targz/README.md

     - `-100` : No space left on device
     - `-101` : No space left on device
     - `-102` : No space left on device
+    - `-103` : Not enough heap
+    - `-104` : Gzip dictionnary needs to be enabled

   - UZLIB: forwarding error values from uzlib.h as is (no offset)